 Through professional management of the portfolio, the REIT intends to ensure its properties portray an image that will continue to attract consumers as well as provide preferred locations for its tenants.
 Well-managed properties enhance the shopping experience and ensure customers continue to visit the centres.
-Professional management of the portfolio has enabled the REIT to maintain a high occupancy level, currently 92.5% at September 30, 2020 (June 30, 2020 - 92.2%, March 31, 2020 - 92.8%, December 31, 2019 - 93.0%).
+Professional management of the portfolio has enabled the REIT to maintain a high occupancy level, currently 92.9% at December 31, 2020 (September 30, 2020 - 92.5%, June 30, 2020 - 92.2%, March 31, 2020 - 92.8%).

-Occupancy has increased by 0.3% to 92.5% from June 30, 2020, mainly due to the disposition of one property with an occupancy rate of 90.7%, and 196,438 square feet of new leasing, partially offset by lease expirations totaling 155,032.
-Lease expirations are mainly due to Gordman's vacancy at Southgate Crossing and Highland Square, totaling 70,691 square feet.
-Management has an active leasing strategy in-place for these locations.
+Occupancy has increased by 0.4% to 92.9% from September 31, 2020, mainly due to the disposition of one property and two property outparcels with a weighted average occupancy rate of 70.7%, and 35,823 square feet of new leasing, partially offset by lease expirations totaling 60,414.
+Lease expirations are mainly due to Stein Mart's vacancy Cordova Commons totaling 36,000 square feet.
+Management has an active leasing strategy inplace for this location.